davemaurer/daily_exercises/classes_intro.md

    you are talking about.
 Like: `car_one = Car.new("Red", "Fred")`, then: `car_one.start`.
 Using
    classes in a programming language isn't wrong or right, it's just one way of organizing your code.

+Q: Why can you make a class that has just variables in it, if that class can't do anything?

+A: Just because it's legal to do something in programming doesn't mean you should, or would ever want to.
+Sometimes a thing you can do is just a by-product of the way code is written.
+Sometimes there are reasons you don't see until you have a special niche need.
+Maybe you want a class to only contain instance variables so you can inherit from it in another class and not clutter up your code.
+And remember.
+At the end of the day all of these people who create languages are human, and don't make things perfectly, or the way you think they should have been made.
+Sometimes you just use the tool the way it was designed and let other possible ways of using it materialize later if they need to.
+This is a big blocker for some new programmers.
+Needing to know why everything is everything.
+Learn the meat of it, and let the rest sift naturally into your brain and you will be a lot happier, trust me.

+Q: Can I make Ruby work with no classes and no methods and no variables?

+A: Yes, in a different, and most would say limited way.
+Limited in that if you put all of your instructions in a file, Ruby will run each line of code procedurally from top to bottom.
+This is fine for very simple programs, but once you have more than a few things you want to do, and more than a few values your are playing with, this way of using Ruby becomes very hard to keep organized.
+Classes make it easier to keep track of and use data (aka, values).